ericvsmith/dataclasses/data-classes.rst

 ------

 - If not using a type checker, the type specified in the annotation is completely ignored, correct?
-(Except for it's existence, that is.)
+(Except for its existence, that is.)

 - What happens with fields that do not have annotations?
 Are they ignored?